fmontes/lit-element-demo/README.md

 # LitElements Demo

-Im this project I created a couple of Web Components using LitElement and then use them in projects with: Angular, React, Svelte and Vue.
+Im this project I created a couple of Web Components using LitElement and then use them in projects with: Angular, React, and Svelte.

 ## Getting Started